About this PropertyHILTON HEAD ISLAND. Savor the beaches of Hilton Head while staying at this great villa!

 - Trash Pickup (and which day?)

-When everything looks right, it's finally time for you to sign on the dotted line.
-Do not forget that most rental contracts will require a considerable rental deposit and/or security deposit to protect the vacation home owner.
+When everything looks correct, it's finally time for you to sign on the dotted line.
+Do not forget that most rental agreements will require a substantial rental down payment and/or security deposit to protect the rental owner.

 During your Stay

-- Ask questions.
-Should there be any ambiguity about vehicle parking, policies of the house, house access, pool operation, etc... we advise you ask the rental home manager promptly.
-A phone call can save hours of hassle.
+- If there is any ambiguity about vehicle parking, rules of the house, property access, swimming pool operation, etc... we advise you ask the property manager immediately.
+A quick phone call eliminates many problems.

-- Don't forget to be a good next-door neighbor.
-Local people will probably be as friendly to you as you are considerate of them.
-Remember the golden rule and treat others the same way you'd like to be treated by vacationers next to your primary residence.
+- Please remember to respect your neighbors.
+Permanent residents frequently live within earshot.
+Remember the golden rule and treat others the same way you'd like to be treated by visitors next to your primary residence.

-- Enjoy your stay!
-Be sure to protect the owner (and your stuff!) by keeping the rental locked up while you are away, exactly like you would at home.
+- Be sure to protect the owner (and your things!) by keeping the vacation home secured while you are away, just like you would in your own home.

-- Make sure you've packed all of your belongings.
-Sweep all the rooms in the house for left-behind items.
-Inspect bathrooms, the garage, cabinets, decks, the swimming pool area, and anywhere else your gear might "hide".
+- Check to make sure you've packed all of your things.
+Sweep every room in the house for forgotten items.
+Inspect bathrooms, the garage, kitchen cabinets, outdoor patios, the pool area, and anywhere else your personal property might "hide".

-- Once everything is out, do a walk-through of the property to make sure no property damage occurred in the course of your stay.
-We advise walking through with the rental manager whenever you can (often this isn't possible)..
-If the property manager is not available, make certain you take photos of the property to record its condition.
+- As soon as everything is out, perform a walk-through of the rental home to verify no damage occurred in the course of your remain.
+If you can, do this walk-out inspection with the property owner present.
+If the property manager is not available, make sure that you take photos of the property to record its condition.